Skip to contents

 Secondly, if the Python paths are not specified in the global environment, reticulate will then search for a Python installation in its default locations.
 This can be avoided with the method below.

-To make VWRfirstrun() ignore a previous Python installation, you can set the RETICULATE_PYTHON variable as NA (in a new R session with a clean workspace):
+To make VWRfirstrun() ignore a previous Python installation, users can set the RETICULATE_PYTHON variable as NA (in a new R session with a clean workspace) before running the function:

 Sys.setenv(RETICULATE_PYTHON=NA)